hopsoft/universalid/README.md

 ## Options

-Universal ID supports a small, but powerful, set of options used to "prepack" the object before it's packed with Msgpack.
+Universal ID supports a small, but powerful, set of options used to "prepack" the object before it's packed with MessagePack.
 These options instruct Universal ID on how to prepare the object for serialization.

 ```yml